tobinus/OTD-semantic-framework/README.md

 1. Navigate to the `dataset-tagger/` folder
 2. Start the webserver by running `pipenv run gunicorn app:app`
 3. Visit http://localhost:8000/about in your web browser
-4. Follow the instructions for creating new ontology, and tagging datasets for this ontology
+4. Follow the instructions for tagging datasets, using the UID you wrote down when you uploaded an ontology

 #### Perform automatic linking to concepts